Ryan Coogler Secures First Oscar For Penning 'Sinners'

 During his speech, he thanked his Sinners cast and crew and his wife, Zinzi, who served as a producer on the film, telling her that she made every day better than the one before, and of course, his parents, who were also in attendance, “Thank y’all for making me believe in myself.”

 Coogler also made sure to show love to his kids, saying, “to my babies that are at home watching.
-I apologise for all the time away.
+I apologize for all the time away.
 Dad loves you.”

 “Memories are all we have.
 I hope I’ll give you some great ones.
 And that y’all blessed to live a long life, and your dad becomes just a memory.
 I want y’all to remember this one thing.
-I love y’all, I’m wearing anything.
+I love y’all more than anything.
 Thank you.”

 So Far, Sinners Won Three Oscars On The Night